Black Nerve

 “Our?”

 “Is it unclear?
 I speak of none but Brudeyama.”
+She spoken the archaic, Pure Stride name for diamantis.

-“No. Once, though, we were; the mantids of eld were no different from other mindless, nous-starved bugs, but we have since devised a means of pretending so complete that we’ve fooled even ourselves into thinking we were gifted true minds alongside the other sophonts.”
+“No. Once, though, we were; the mantids of eld were no different from other mindless, nous-starved bugs, but we have since devised a means of pretending so complete that we’ve fooled even ourselves into thinking we were gifted true minds alongside the other kinds.”

 “You’re implying that mantids are… stupider than other bugs?”
 The very notion would probably be enough to inspire his grandfather’s wrath.